-Pistachios can be available in the markets year around.
-In the grocery stores, one may choose shelled, inshell(with-shell), roasted, salted, sweetened, etc put for sale.
-Try to buy unshelled (with intact outer coat), whole nuts instead of processed ones.
-They generally made available in airtight packs and in bulk bins.
+Pistachios can be available in the markets year-round.
+In the grocery stores, one may choose shelled, whole (with-shell), roasted, salted, sweetened, etc., put for sale.
+Try to buy unshelled (with an intact outer coat), whole nuts instead of processed ones.
+They generally made available in airtight packs and bulk bins.

 |Pistachio pavlova with kiwi slices.
-Photo courtesy: Vegan feast catering.|
+Photo: Vegan feast catering.|

 Pistachios are nutty, yet pleasantly sweet in taste with a fruity aroma.
-Baklava, a sweet-pastry made of layers of paper-thin "phyllo or strudel dough" filled with chopped pistachio, almonds and cashew nuts and sweetened with syrup or honey, is a popular pastry preparation in Turkey, Iran, Armenia, and many Middle East states.
+Baklava, a sweet pastry made of layers of paper-thin "phyllo or strudel dough" filled with chopped pistachio, almonds, and cashew nuts and sweetened with syrup or honey, is a popular pastry preparation in Turkey, Iran, Armenia, and many Middle East states.

-Roasted and crushed, its kernels can be sprinkled over salads, desserts, particularly sundaes and other ice cream based dessert preparations (for example, kulfi in Indian subcontinent), biscuits, sweets and cakes.
+Roasted and crushed, its kernels can be sprinkled over salads, desserts, particularly sundaes and other ice cream based dessert preparations (for example, kulfi in the Indian subcontinent), biscuits, sweets and cakes.